Kim Campbell: Election defeat

 On election night, October 25, the PCs were swept from power in a Liberal landslide.
 Campbell herself was defeated in Vancouver Centre by rookie Liberal Hedy Fry.
 She conceded defeat with the remark, "Gee, I'm glad I didn't sell my car."

-It was only the third time in Canadian history that a prime minister lost his or her local riding at the same time that his or her party lost an election.
-All PCs running for re-election lost their seats, with the lone exception of Jean Charest, who was also the only surviving member of Campbell's cabinet.
-The PCs' previous support largely bled to the Liberals in Atlantic Canada and Ontario, while Reform inherited virtually all of the former Tory support in the west.
-The Bloc Québécois inherited most soft-nationalist Tory support in Quebec, and in some cases pushed Cabinet ministers from Quebec into third place.
+It was only the third time in Canadian history that a prime minister lost his or her own riding at the same time that his or her party lost an election (the first two times both happened to Arthur Meighen, who lost his seat in 1921 and then again in 1926).
+The PC caucus was reduced to two seats compared to Reform's 52 and the Bloc's 54.
+All PC Members of Parliament running for re-election lost their seats, with the lone exception of Jean Charest, who was also the only surviving member of Campbell's cabinet.
+Charest was joined by the newly elected Elsie Wayne.
+The PCs' previous support largely bled to the Liberals in Atlantic Canada and Ontario, while Reform inherited virtually all of the former Tory support in the West.
+The Bloc Québécois inherited most soft-nationalist Tory support in Quebec, and in some cases pushed cabinet ministers from Quebec into third place.

 The PCs still finished with over two million votes, taking third place in the popular vote, and falling only two percentage points short of Reform for second place.
 However, as a consequence of the first-past-the-post voting system, PC support was not concentrated in enough areas to translate into victories in individual ridings.
-As a result, the Tories won only two seats, compared to Reform's 52 and the Bloc's 54.
-It was the worst defeat in party history, and the worst defeat ever suffered by a Canadian governing party at the federal level.
+It was the worst showing in party history, and the worst defeat ever suffered by a Canadian governing party at the federal level.
+Like Charles Tupper and John Turner, Campbell never faced a Parliament during her brief tenure, as her term was filled by the summer break and the election campaign.